 Catnip is non-toxic and safe for cats, and it can be beneficial to their digestive system, but too much catnip can result in vomiting, diarrhea, and dizziness.

 Your cat should only have a little at a time, and it is also best to avoid highly concentrated catnip because the oil’s potency is very high.

 How to Use Catnip

-Catnip can encourage cats to play and train, which is why it is found in many cat toys.
-You can place a small amount of catnip onto your cat’s scratching post, which will encourage your cat to use it and create a positive association.
+Catnip can encourage cats to play and train, which is why it is in many cat toys.
+You can place a small amount of catnip on your cat’s scratching post to encourage them to use it and create a positive association.
 You can also apply the herb to their carrier and blankets for veterinary trips in the car.

-Avoid combining catnip with food, as too much can cause stomach upset; moderation is key.
+Avoid combining catnip with food, as too much can cause stomach issues; moderation is key.

 Nepetalactone is the chemical responsible for making cats go crazy for catnip.
-Cats can be put under its spell by rubbing against or chewing it and often feel intoxicated and euphoric for about 15 minutes.
-Some cats seem to be immune to the effects of catnip, and it can affect cats differently.
-It also has some health benefits and is completely safe unless your cat overindulges and ingests too much, in which case it may experience an upset stomach.
-You can grow some of this magic herb in your garden for your cat to enjoy to ensure there are no added pesticides or additives.
+Cats can be put under its spell by rubbing against or chewing, and the euphoric effect lasts around 15 minutes.
+Some cats are immune to the effects of catnip, and it can affect some differently than others.
+It also has some health benefits and is safe unless your cat overindulges and ingests too much, in which case they may experience an upset stomach.
+You can grow the magic herb in your garden for your cat to enjoy to ensure there are no added pesticides or additives.

 Featured Image Credit: Anna Hoychuk, Shutterstock